blockcell-labs/blockcell.dev/public/docs/en/04_skill_system.md

-# Article 04: The Skill System — Extending AI Capabilities with Rhai Scripts
+# Article 04: The Skill System — Current Invocation Flow and Runtime Shapes

 > Series: *In-Depth Analysis of the Open Source Project “blockcell”* — Article 4
 ---